ethereum/devp2p/caps/eth.md

 originally).
 This is usually achieved by remembering a set of transaction hashes recently relayed by the peer.

+For additional rules for blob transactions, refer to the [blob transaction and cell exchange] section.

 ### Blob Transaction and Cell Exchange

+This section describes additional constraints and node behaviours that apply only to blob transactions, in addition to the ordinary transaction exchange.

 Blob transactions contain one or more 128 KiB fixed-size objects called blobs.
 Blobs can be split into cells using the erasure code defined in [EIP-7594].
-The size of a cell is currently defined as 2 KiB, which means each blob consists of 128 cells encoded with a 1/2 code rate.
-A cell is identified within the erasure-coded blob by its order (index).
+The size of a cell is currently defined as 2 KiB and each blob consists of 128 cells encoded with a 1/2 code rate.
+A cell is identified within the erasure-coded blob by its index.

-Blobs also include metadata such as cell proofs and a commitment required to verify whether a cell belongs to the blob data.
+Blob transactions also include metadata such as proofs and commitments required to verify whether a cell belongs to the blob data.

 - Commitment: A cryptographic value bound to a blob, used in inclusion verification to ensure that any given cell is part of the original blob.

-- Proof: A cell-specific proof used during inclusion verification of the corresponding cell.
+- Proof: A cell-specific data used during inclusion verification of the corresponding cell.

-Blob transaction exchange must be initiated exclusively through the [NewPooledTransactionHashes] message.
-The peer must also announce the availability of its cells using the cells field in the message.
+Blob transaction exchange must be initiated only through the [NewPooledTransactionHashes] message.
+The peer must also announce the availability of its cells using the `cells` field in the message.
 If a bit in the field is set, it indicates that the peer holds the corresponding cell for all blobs included in the announced transactions.

 Responses to [GetPooledTransactions] for blob transactions include the traditional transaction payload and blob metadata.
 However, the blob data itself can only be obtained as cells via [GetCells].
 Since a transaction can carry multiple blobs, cell exchange is handled at the transaction level, meaning that all cells within the same transaction must be delivered together.